 - The MLT classroom and lab operate as closely as possible to the "real world" in order to effectively prepare students for successful clinical rotations and employment.
-Daily Lab grades will include professionalism, effort, communication, etc. Please see below for an exam. - For those who will be watching lectures from home, you may be given mandatory assignments that will be used for attendance purposes as well as to prove your participation.
+Daily Lab grades will include professionalism, effort, communication, etc. Please see below for an example (forms will vary for each class and instructor). - For those who will be watching lectures from home, you may be given mandatory assignments that will be used for attendance purposes as well as to prove your participation.
 Those grades will fall under this bracket and are worth 10% of your final grade. - For every day late 10 % will be taken from your final grade.
 There is no exception to this late policy. - Points will be taken off on the daily lab grade sheet for students who do not comply with the cell phone policy, dress code policy, etc.